LunarZephyr/ECS171_Project/README.md

   on the csv files.
   - The `EDA/Ameya` folder contains the source code for our NN model.
   - The `EDA/Jacqueline` folder contains the source code for our XGBoost model.
+- The `Report` folder contains the tex file of our final report along with the images used.
 - The `www` folder contains the source code of our project website.
   - Instructions on running the flask back-end and interacting with the web